marciof/Eon/specification/specification.md

 (prototype value base-prototype)
 ```

-Retrieves the original value used to create another one from, also known as its prototype, and optionally extends the prototype hierarchy creating a new prototype.
+A function that retrieves the original value used to create another one from, also known as its prototype, and optionally extends the prototype hierarchy creating a new prototype.

 The prototype of a prototype is its base prototype, or itself if it doesn't have one.